Esri/solution.js/README.md

 * `npm run test:chrome` runs karma in the ChromeHeadlessCI browser
 * `npm run test:firefox` runs karma in the Firefox browser
 * `npm run test:node` runs ts-node and jasmine
+* `npm run docs` creates documentation about the API and its internal functions
+* `npm run docs:mocks` creates documentation about the mock items used in unit testing

 ### Frequently Asked Questions